Today (13th Sept) Bristol Music Trust launches an ambitious education programme set to impact 1000’s of children across the city.

 A longitudinal study will track the development of the young people and their achievements in this and in other parts of their schooling life.

-The programme has been made possible after the Earthsong Foundation approached Bristol Music Trust with the offer of an extraordinary private donation of just under £400,000 to develop the programme.
+The programme has been made possible after the Earthsong Foundation approached Bristol Music Trust with the offer of an extraordinary private donation to develop the programme.

 This programme is funded by the newly formed Earthsong Foundation.